-12. What do you need to become a member of IER For one to become a member of IER, they must undergo this process and present the required documents as follows. - 1.
-Application through the Membership Digital Portal - 2.
-Validation of administrative documents by an Admission officer - 3.
-Assessment of the technical documents by the Membership Committee committee - 4.
-Assessment of the Registrar - i.
+12. What do you need to become a member of IER

+For one to become a member of IER, they must undergo this process and present the required documents as follows.

+- 1. Application through the Digital Portal - Validation of administrative documents by an Admission officer - 3.
+Assessment of the technical documents by membership committee - 4.
+Assessment of the registrar - i.
 Set for an interview to the applicants of professional engineers - ii.
 Approvals to the applicants' technologists, graduate engineers and technicians - iii.
-Rejections of non qualified applicants - 5.
-Schedule of interviews to professional engineers by admission officer - 6.
-Payment of the membership fees - 7.
-Oath-taking of Professional Engineers and Professional Technologists - 8.
-Award of Practicing License For more details, visit IER website link below:
+Rejections of non-qualified - Schedule of interviews to professional engineers by admission officer - 6.
+Payment of the membership fees - Oath-taking of professional engineers and professional technologists - 8.
+Award of Practicing License

+For more details, visit IER website link below:

-Membership applications are submitted through IER Membership Digital Portal portal via a link https://member.engineersrwanda.rw/
+Membership applications are submitted through IER digital application portal via a link https://member.engineersrwanda.rw/

 Membership Digital Portal

 Welcome to IER Digital Portal,

 In order to provide seamless services to our esteemed members, a new Membership Digital Portal (MDP) has been established.
 New applicants wishing to join the institution MUST apply through the online portal.
 Existing Members who wish to renew their practicing certificate MUST apply through the same portal N.B: In case of any challenge, please contact telephone 0789904228, email: admissions@engineersrwanda.rw.

 IER Membership Classes